WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 :::

 Only when running your own node do you verify if the money you receive is actually valid bitcoin.
-You do not trust on an external third party, and thus you also do not leak any sensitive financial information to them.
+You do not trust an external third party, and thus you also do not leak any sensitive financial information to them.

 There are several software implementations that function as a full node, for example [Bitcoin Core](https://bitcoincore.org/), [Bitcoin Knots](https://http://bitcoinknots.org/), or [LibBitcoin](https://libbitcoin.info/).